 I started Wolf & the Wildling from my own home two years ago, carefully hand making every item of clothing from start to finish while also juggling motherhood.
 I understand firsthand the satisfaction and the frustrations that can come from being a machinist.

-I new that as W&W continued to grow I would need to outsource work but I did not want to hand this work over to a factory.
-Even if the factory has fair working conditions I just cant imagine the idea of repeating a few stitches for 8+ hours every day.
-I wanted one garment to be completed from start to finish by one person.
+I knew that as Wolf & the Wildling continued to grow I would need to outsource work but I did not want to hand the work over to a factory.
+Even if the factory had fair working conditions I just couldn't imagine the tedium of repeating a few stitches for 8+ hours every day.
+I wanted each garment to be completed from start to finish by one person.